DataGerry/DataGerry/docs/source/getting_started/dg_installation.rst

 Setup via Docker Image
 ======================

-The quickest way to get started with DataGerry is using Docker.
+The quickest way to get started with DATAGerry is using Docker.

+Docker is a container-based software framework for automating deployment of applications.
+Compose is a tool for defining and running multi-container Docker applications.

+The DATAGerry-docker repo is meant to be the starting point for somebody, who likes to use dockerized multi-container DATAGerry in production.
+The DATAGerry Docker image uses the stable branch of DATAGerry's Git repo.

+The Docker images are hosted on `Dockerhub <https://hub.docker.com/u/becongmbh>`_.

 We provide a docker-compose file that sets up the following containers:

     - **DataGerry**